What does Tom Cruise and the movie “Days of Thunder” have to do with trading range days?

 And range days close at the opposite extreme

 How near is the Close to the other Extreme?

 Now here’s the good stuff.
 71% of the time the market will close very near the extreme – near the high on an up day or near the low on a down day.
 There’s no reason to short an up range day.
 Again the stats above include up and down range bars.

-There’s over a 25% chance that the market will close in the top 5% of the bars range on an up day! (and within 5% of the bottom on a down day).
-That’s what you should be thinking as the market screams away: “I need to buy a pullback and hold to the close”.
+There’s over a 25% chance that the market will close in the top 5% of the bars range on an up day (and within 5% of the bottom on a down day)!
+So that’s what you should be thinking as the market screams away: “I need to buy a pullback and hold to the close”.

 Lastly, here’s what happens on the next day.
 There’s only a 40% chance that we’ll get another range day tomorrow.
 Now I should have split this data into up days and down days – I’m sure down range days are more likely to be followed by another down range day.
 But you get the picture.

 So those are the stats.
 Now this might sound a little peculiar – when I’m in the middle of a runaway “range” day I visualize Tom Cruise and Robert Duvall in the movie “Days of Thunder”.
 I hope you’ve all seen it – after all it did have Nicole Kidman in it.

 Anyway, it’s about stock car racing and early in the movie Tom Cruise gets into a big crash and his confidence is shaken.
 Duvall takes him aside and tells him that when he sees an accident happening ahead of him, the cars will mostly likely slide down from the TOP of the banked track to the BOTTOM – and leave a clear path through the wrecks on the high side of the track.

 The big race day comes, Cruise is losing to his arch enemy and in the middle of the race there’s a big crash ahead of him.
 There’s smoke all around and he can’t see what’s in front – but he remembers what Duvall said.
 “Go high.
 Pick a line that avoids the wrecks and you’ll get through”.